-Tucked away in the Angelino Heights neighborhood of Los Angeles, near Echo Park, you’ll find the house from arguably the most famous music video of all time; Michael Jackson’s “Thriller.”
+In the Angelino Heights neighborhood near Echo Park, you’ll find the house from the video.
+The same home appeared in the film “Teen Witch.”
 Just a couple doors down is the house from “Charmed” (also seen in “Deuce Bigalow: Male Gigolo”) and across the street is the house from “Grandma’s Boy.”

 LOCATION: 1345 Carroll Ave, Los Angeles, CA 90026

 The dance scenes in the street were filmed in Downtown Los Angeles.
 This area has since become heavily populated by the homeless.